apparebit/tsutsumu/README.md

   * `tsutsumu.__main__` for the command line interface;
   * `tsutsumu.maker` for generating bundles with the `BundleMaker` class;
-  * `tsutsumu.bundle` for running modules with the `Bundle` class.
+  * `tsutsumu.bundle` for importing from bundles with the `Bundle` class.

 The `__main__` module isn't particularly interesting, so I focus on the latter two, starting with the bundle maker.
 Conveniently, Tsutsumu's source repository includes the `spam` package as an illustrative aid.
 In addition to its own `__init__` package module, `spam` contains two Python modules, `__main__` and `bacon` as well as a very stylish `ham.html` webpage.

-(Please do check it out 🙄).
-Now, let's get started turning those files into a bundle.
+By the way, all subsequent code examples have been validated with Python's `doctest` tool.

 ```py
 >>> import tsutsumu.maker